JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 Going from a DNA mutation to an unmodified peptide presented on MHC class I is a monumental task due to the multi-step process, biological variability, and imperfect prediction tools.
 While DNA sequencing and protein translation are highly reliable, the other steps predictions are less accurate (70-90%).
 AI models predict neoantigens presented on MHC class I with ~50-70% precision and ~60-80% sensitivity for high-confidence candidates, based on mass spectrometry and clinical trial data.
 MHC binding predictions are the most accurate (80-90% for common HLA alleles), while proteasomal cleavage (70-80%) and TAP transport (60-70%) predictions are less reliable.
 Overall, the pipeline is sufficiently reliable for research and clinical applications (e.g., neoantigen vaccines), and emerging technology like mass spectroscopy based peptidonomics may improve it.
 That might all be true, but the whole process seems like a shot in the dark without enough data transparency.

 There are billions of combinations of MHC, but with computers it may be possible to estimate the structure of the presenting domain.
 You must estimate coding domains of the millions of possible cancer mutations, then estimate the lysosome cleavage into peptides, then you must correlate the diversity of peptides with that diversity of MHC structures.
 Those numbers are multiplicatively enormous but maybe still estimable with supercomputers.

-But it’s not just numbers that we are dealing with.
-Biology at the single cell level adds complexity.
-Take a database like NetMHCpan or NetMHCIIpan, which list peptides known to be presented on different MHCs.
-These are based on a wide variety of experimental data like mass spectroscopy and binding affinity.
-The caveat is that mass spect depends on isolating a fully folded MHC complex from a single cell.
-Elution data must look at only peptides coming from the MHC complex and not any of the other thousands/millions of surface proteins.
-This is not a highly reliable process, and those limitations add further error to the calculations.
+One fair criticism is databases like NetMHCpan or NetMHCIIpan, which list peptides known to be presented on different MHCs, are based on a wide variety of experimental data like mass spectroscopy and binding affinity, not the gold standard for this sort of data: T cell activation assays.
+Mass spect and elution data usually depend on isolating a fully folded MHC complex from a group of cells.
+This process may denature the complex and require computational deconvolution because it does not look at a uniform population of one MHC on a single cell.
+So far as I can tell there has never been a confirmatory study in which MHC complexes and peptides are randomly selected from the database to evaluate accuracy via T cell activation assays.
+The T cells would be generated by in vitro pulsing a culture with the peptides long enough until they generate an immune response.
+Then those T cells would be used to test specific MHC/peptide combinations.
+These criticisms aren’t meant to dismiss mRNA tech – the data used to make the database is probably good enough – just to maintain scientific honesty.
+There should be a confirmatory study of the database, and the lack of it seems scientifically dishonest.

+But the absence of confirmatory papers might reflect that neoantigen prediction is often embedded within broader studies on mRNA vaccine development which focus on clinical outcomes.
+The scarcity of standalone papers reflects the field’s focus on integrated pipelines, proprietary methods, and clinical outcomes.
+It might be counterproductive and slow down progress.

 AI is widely used in this process.
 Since I already talked about NetMHCpan, let’s look at MHC binding as an example of how AI is being used to improve the process.
 AI can predict which peptides are likely to bind to specific MHC alleles by using algorithms to find patterns between elution data and MHC DNA sequence.
 AI can also use more explicit algorithms like “Position-Specific Scoring Matrices” which are based on the frequency of amino acids at each position in known binding peptides.
 But these are limited by the accuracy of their training set data, the elution and mass spect data.
 Increasingly the training endpoint is clinical outcome not this data.
 For example, integrated pipelines (e.g., MuPeXI, EDGE) achieve reasonable success in clinical settings, with ~30-50% of predicted neoantigens eliciting T-cell responses.
 AI algorithms require vast training data which they use to get incremental improvements.
-True they are not starting from zero, with the NetMHCpan, but the whole process seems like a shot in the dark without enough data transparency.
-For example, why are there no papers that specifically evaluate DNA sequence to MHC I presentation by mass spectroscopy?
+True they are not starting from zero, with the NetMHCpan, but again there is a lack of scientific honesty, specifically transparency.
+Why are there no mathematical estimates for how long it will take before we can expect the algorithms to improve?
 I would at least like an admission that it is an ongoing process of incremental improvement in the algorithm and an estimate of how many patients it will take to perfect.

 III.
-Why ARE there no papers that specifically evaluate DNA sequence to MHC I presentation by mass spectroscopy?

-Verifying neoantigens presented on MHC class I by mass spectroscopy seems like a critical preliminary step in developing mRNA-based cancer vaccines, but the absence of papers specifically on this step might reflect that neoantigen prediction is often embedded within broader studies on mRNA vaccine development which focus on clinical outcomes.
-Mass spectroscopy peptidonomics (to find what is actually bound to MHC I on tumor cells) is an incredibly complex process that is not yet widely accepted.
-Foundational tools (NetMHCpan, MHCflurry) and clinical trials (BioNTech’s BNT122, Moderna’s mRNA-4157) demonstrate ~50-70% prediction accuracy, with ~30-50% of predicted neoantigens confirmed immunogenic.
-The scarcity of standalone papers reflects the field’s focus on integrated pipelines, proprietary methods, and clinical outcomes.

-IV.
 For mRNA cancer vaccines, peptide presentation must occur twice: at the vaccination site (by APCs, particularly DCs, processing mRNA-encoded neoantigens) and at the tumor site (by tumor cells presenting endogenous neoantigens).
 How can they possibly get overlap?

 The vaccination site relies on mRNA uptake, translation, and DC processing, which is relatively reliable but limited by cleavage and immunogenicity predictions.
 The tumor site follows the complex DNA-to-MHC pipeline.
 Differences in proteasomal cleavage between DCs and tumor cells are a key hurdle, but solutions like minimal epitope design and robust neoantigen selection improve success.
 The process is reliable enough for clinical use (evidenced by ongoing trials), but variability necessitates careful design and validation.